 Albumin Testing UK Statistics 2021

 10.0% of people tested have Albumin levels which are too high.

 Note what is normal for you may differ for your age and gender.

 Men tend to report higher Albumin in their blood than women.

-As many as one in five men tested have high levels of Albumin
+As many as one in seven men tested have high levels of Albumin

 of people have Albumin blood levels in the normal range.
 Do you?

 Are you in the 90.0% with normal results?

 High albumin concentrations in the blood usually result from dehydration.